 Talk to an Orlando Grand Theft Defense Attorney

-If you have been charged with grand theft contact the attorneys at Moses & Rooth immediately so that we can begin protecting your rights and preparing your defense.
+If you have been charged with grand theft, contact an Orlando grand theft attorney at Moses & Rooth immediately so that we can begin protecting your rights and preparing your defense.
 No matter what the charge — from petty theft or shoplifting to grand theft auto — you need a lawyer who can limit the consequences of your arrest.
 That could mean a dismissal of charges, a plea to lesser charges, or a not guilty verdict.
 An effective lawyer can also work for an alternative sentence or a shorter sentence.

 Grand Theft Resources